forthy42/net2o/wiki/get-it.md

 Get it
 ======

-net2o currently is still very experimental and the protocol can have incompatible changes at any time, so keep net2o up to date when you try it.
-Any day can be a "flag day".
+net2o currently is still experimental and the protocol can have incompatible changes at any time, so keep net2o up to date when you try it.
+Any day can be a “flag day”.

 Get it for Debian GNU/Linux
 ---------------------------